by Dale Wayne Slusser

 One interesting feature of the later (northern) cabin was its two-story stone chimney.
-The second-floor loft fireplace, was an added luxury to the house, as typically sleeping lofts were unheated, or at best, for heating relied only on any radiant heat emanating from the exposed chimney to take off the chill.
-Though mostly built for function, the Boyd fireplace even displays a bit of style, having a trimmed out arched lintel.
+The second-floor loft fireplace was an added luxury, as sleeping lofts were typically unheated, relying only on radiant heat from the exposed chimney to take off the chill.
+Though mostly built for function, the Boyd fireplace displays a bit of style, having a trimmed out arched lintel.
 The interior of this loft seems to have been finished off with flush horizontal boards.

-Oral tradition and/or early architectural surveys say that Ervin’s son, Thad Boyd built the northern pen, presumably after he inherited the property.
-However, I suspect that Ervin actually built the northern pen shortly after he built his original cabin, as not only did Thad not inherit the property until 1904, but by then Thad had married and had purchased, and was occupying his own farm of 40-acres just down the road from his parents.
-Also, Ervin certainly had a need for a larger house, as even by 1870 the census showed that he was living in the house with his wife Emeline and TEN children, aged 6-15.
-A later census showed that Ervin and Emeline ended up having TWELVE surviving children, all of them living one house!
-By 1900, only Ervin and Emeline and their 35-year-old daughter, Mary Cordelia remained in the house.
+Oral tradition and/or early architectural surveys say that Ervin’s son Thad Boyd built the northern pen, presumably after he inherited the property.
+However, I suspect that Ervin actually built the northern pen shortly after he built his original cabin, as not only did Thad not inherit the property until 1904, but by then Thad had married, purchased and was occupying his own farm of 40 acres just down the road from his parents.
+Also, Ervin certainly had a need for a larger house, as even by 1870 the census showed that he was living in the house with his wife, Emeline, and ten children, aged 6-15.
+A later census showed that Ervin and Emeline ended up having twelve surviving children, all of them living one house.
+By 1900, only Ervin and Emeline and their 35-year-old daughter, Mary Cordelia, remained in the house.
 After Ervin’s death in 1903, Emeline went to live with Thad and his family on Thad’s farm.
 I suspect that Mary, who never married, occupied the house until her death in 1923 at the age of 59.

-In 1937, Thad sold his farm, and moved back to his boyhood home, where he was lived until his death at the age 77 in 1939.
-Thad willed the property to his son Buck, who then in 1946, sold the property to his brother Wickes Boyd.
-Wickes Boyd owned the property until 1971, when he finally sold it out of the family to Earl & Frances Berger, parents of the current owners.
+In 1937, Thad sold his farm and moved back to his boyhood home, where he lived until his death at the age 77 in 1939.
+Thad willed the property to his son Buck, who in 1946 sold the property to his brother Wickes Boyd.
+Wickes Boyd owned the property until 1971, when he finally sold it out of the family to Earl & Frances Berger, grandparents of the current owners.
 The house has been used as a barn for over 40 years and is in an advanced state of decay.

 A natural spring is behind the Hearne cabin.
-A hole in a stone retaining wall provides access to the spring.
-A natural spring was often a preferable site for 19th-century cabins or farmhouses, as this negated having too dig a deep well for fresh water to supply the house.
-Also, a “spring-house” could be erected over the spring to provide “cold storage”-before the days of ice boxes and refrigerators.
+A graceful stone wall surrounds and protects the spring; from the deep spring, overflow is moved into the spring house where cement channels provide cold water for keeping dairy and other products chilled.
+A natural spring was often a preferable site for 19th-century cabins or farmhouses, as this negated having to dig a well for fresh water.
+Also, a spring-house could be erected over the spring to provide cold storage before the days of ice boxes and refrigerators.

-Remanents of an old stone foundation, further north from the house in the overgrown underbush, suggests either an earlier cabin or a former barn or other type of agricultural building.
+Remnants of a stone foundation, crumbling just above the spring, suggest either an earlier cabin or a former barn or other type of agricultural building.
 Late 19th-century and early 20th-century maps show a gravel road coming up the hill/meadow from the paved Sandy Mush Road (now called Bald Creek Road), indicating that this was a known homesite since that time.

-The Hearne cabin has a brick fireplace and chimney in its living room.
-The fireplace mantle appears to be 19th-century, albeit it has a very “country-rustic” look.
-Most likely it was built using either recycled woodwork components, or handmade parts.
-The wall surrounding the mantle has been plastered-certainly in keeping with farmhouses that were later “fancied-up” when money and materials became available.
+The Hearne cabin has a brick and stone fireplace in its living room.
+The fireplace mantle appears to be 19th-century, with elegant beaded Egyptian influenced tapered boards likely built using either recycled woodwork components, or handmade parts.
+The wall surrounding the mantle had narrow beaded boards and was later covered with insulation board and drywall.

-A small sleeping loft in the Hearne cabin, is accessed by a steep ladder in the living room.
-This arrangement was very poplar in small 19th-century cabins, as it provided use of the space under the roof rafters (attic) without the necessity of a staircase which would have taken up valuable floor space.
-Ray Hearne added a large window in the gable end of her l oft for additional light and ventilation, a luxury not often afforded in 19th-century cabins.
+A small sleeping loft in the Hearne cabin is accessed by a steep ladder in the living room.
+This arrangement was very popular in small 19th-century cabins, as it provided use of the space under the roof without the necessity of a staircase which would have taken up valuable floor space.
+As the house lacked sufficient windows for Ray’s desire of light and ventilation, a large window (rescued from the Vanderbilt Hotel) was added to the gable end of her loft.
+This was a luxury not often afforded in 19th-century cabins.